-As well as helping use the web securely – particularly if you’re using public Wi-Fi or cellular – Android VPNs are celebrated software for their ability to help you access geographically restricted apps, stream content that might normally be blocked (from foreign Netflix catalogues to overseas sports action) and much more.
+As well as helping use the web securely – particularly if you’re using public Wi-Fi or cellular – Android VPNs are celebrated software for their ability to help you access geographically restricted apps, stream content that might normally be blocked (from foreign Netflix catalogs, to overseas sports action) and much more.

-The problem you’ll face is that one quick search of the Play Store reveals hundreds upon hundreds of Android VPNs vying for your attention.
+The problem you’ll face is that one quick search of the Play Store reveals hundreds of Android VPNs vying for your attention.
 So how do you choose the right one?
 We’ll explain what features to look out for below, and then go on to tell you the five very best Android VPN apps that we’ve found from our thorough testing and reviews.

 How to choose the best Android VPN app

 1. ExpressVPN - #1 best Android VPN app

 ExpressVPN has the speed, security and simplicity of use that really makes it stand out from the crowd.
 That's no different on Android, which makes using a VPN on your smartphone an absolute doddle - plus, it comes with a no-questions-asked 30 day money back guarantee and 3 months extra free.

 2. NordVPN - VPN's biggest name is ace on Android

 Nord's popularity (counting over 10 million Android users) is not unfounded.
-It may be a tad clunkier to use than Express's, but it really brings the goods when it comes to security and speed.
-Grab it in February and Nord will throw in some extra months free as well!
+It may be a tad clunkier to use than Express's in our view, but it really brings the goods when it comes to security and speed.
+And it's really well priced, too!

 3. Surfshark - simple to use and affordable Android app

 This could well be your VPN of choice if you're after something a bit more affordable.
 Go for its multiyear plan and get the price down to less than $2.50 USD per month.
-That doesn't prevent it from being a really strong and simple-to-operate Android VPN though, with a very friendly interface.
+That doesn't prevent it from being a really strong and simple-to-operate Android VPN though, with a very friendly interface and added features.